cdot/HSAC/Compressor.md

 at 300L per minute.
 That will fill a 12 from empty in roughly 9 minutes.
 So at 80% RH and 20&deg;C, the compressor will remove roughly 38g (38ml) of water in that time.
-You have to purge that water (condensate) from the system, otherwise it pools at the base of the filter and saturates the media, but every time you purge you lose pressure, which increases the fill time.
+You have to purge that water (condensate) from the system, otherwise it pools at the base of the filter tower and saturates the media, but every time you purge you lose pressure, which increases the fill time.
 We have to find a "sweet spot" where the fill time is minimised, but the filter life is maximised.
 We do this by setting a threshold for the amount of condensate that can be generated in a single purge cycle.